 What is ALPHV (BlackCat) Ransomware?

 ALPHV (BlackCat) ransomware is a very sophisticated ransomware that can target many different environments due to its many advanced features and the fact that it is human-operated.
 ALPHV (BlackCat) can employ four different encryption routines, use several cryptographic algorithms, and spread between computers.
 It can infect various Windows and Linux operating system versions and can also end running processes and close files that are open during encryption.
 Once BlackCat breaches a network, it searches and steals sensitive files before encrypting local systems.
 As with most major ransomware operations, the group behind BlackCat engages in double-extortion, where stolen data is used with the threat of leaking to put pressure on victims to pay.
 BlackCat goes a step further in diminishing recovery options in its victims by deleting Windows Shadow Volume Copies, deleting backups, and emptying the Recycle Bin too.
 BlackCat is one of the most sophisticated variants of ransomware this year, due to its extremely customizable features that allow for attacks on a extensive range of corporate environments.
 This feature rich variant is the first to be written in Rust programming language.

 Why is BlackCat Ransomware So Problematic?

 The reason BlackCat is so problematic is purely due to how sophisticated it is.
 On top of this, the ransoms demanded by ALPHV (BlackCat) generally range from five to six digits in USD, with the largest sum so far being three million dollars’ worth of Bitcoin or Monero cryptocurrencies.
-However, it appears that the gang responsible is in its initial stages of operations; only a handful of victims have been identified so far so this could continue to increase as we have seen ransoms as high as $20,000,000 for other strains.
+In early 2022, it was confirmed that ALPHV (BlackCat) ransomware is linked to BlackMatter/Darkside ransomware operations.